The Shroud of Turin

 The image on the cloth is the result of accelerated aging of the image area compared to the non-image area.
 Something of an atomic nature bombarded the atomic substrate of the cloth, breaking the normally stable carbon to carbon bonds, making them more reactive and susceptible to aging.
 The radiation effect was so powerful that the image of a Roman coin placed over Jesus’s right eye can be seen using high resolution photography.
 It is a 29 A.D. minting of a Pontius Pilate coin.

-There are numerous other tests to confirm that Jesus’s body radiated away.
+There are numerous other tests to confirm that Jesus’s body transformed into the spirit realm.
 One can find them at the Shroud web site, shroud.com, or read Devins’ books for a good summary.
 The point is, Jesus did not bodily rise from the dead.
-His body dematerialized into its atomic parts.
+His body dematerialized into the spirit realm.
 And, in that regard, it can safely be said that the body that appeared outside the tomb on the first Easter Sunday was a different body than the one laid to rest on the first Good Friday.
 The Easter Sunday body may have been an apparition.
 Or it could have been a recreated body.
 But, it was not the same body.
 And, that changes everything.